SentientHome/deploy/HYPRIOT.md

     Follow the instructions of the flash utility and within a few minutes the raw boot image is ready.

-    Depending on your setup you migth want to prepare addirional hosts for the entire SentientHome cluster:
+    Depending on your setup you might want to prepare additional hosts for the entire SentientHome cluster:

     ```bash